This week, CNN began airing the last few episodes of Parts Unknown.

-Bourdain’s will was probated in New York this week.
+Bourdain’s will was probated in New York a few months ago.
 According to The New York Post’s Page Six, he left all of his frequent flyer miles to his ex-wife to “dispose of in accordance to what she believe to be his wishes.”

 Frequent flyer miles can be a potentially valuable asset.
 We spend a lifetime accruing miles from travel and credit card purchases.

 What happens to your frequent flyer miles when you die?

 Unfortunately the answer is not as simple as including a bequest in your will or completing a beneficiary designation form.

 Loyalty reward programs are a contract between you and the airline.
 You need to review the airline’s contract, and no surprise, each airline’s contract is different.
 Some contracts are not assignable.
 Others specify who the beneficiaries would be.